 - Click the Safely Remove Hardware or Eject Media icon in the system tray.

 (This option is only available if a backup was mounted as a removable disk.)

-- With access to the Console: Right click on the Restore activity in the Activity View (bottom left corner) and select Cancel Task.
+- In the Console, right-click Restores in the Current Activity frame (bottom left corner) and select Cancel Task.